spryker/spryker-docs/docs/scos/dev/back-end-development/zed/persistence-layer/query-container/query-container.md

 ## Next steps

 * See [Using a Query Container](/docs/scos/dev/back-end-development/zed/persistence-layer/query-container/using-a-query-container.html) for information on how to use the Query Containers.
-* If you need to implement your own Query Container, see [Implementing a Query Container](/docs/scos/dev/back-end-development/zed/persistence-layer/query-container/implementing-a-query-container.html).
+* If you need to implement your own Query Container, see [Implement a query container](/docs/scos/dev/back-end-development/zed/persistence-layer/query-container/implement-a-query-container.html).